htmlcsstoimage/docs/getting-started/height-and-width.md

 ## Setting height & width in HTML

-When sending an HTML snippet to the API.
-The API will auto crop your image to the height/width of the **outermost HTML element**.
-For example, the following will generate a screenshot that is 400px wide and 200px tall.
+When sending an HTML snippet to the API it will auto crop your image to the height/width of the **outermost HTML element**.

+- The following example will generate a screenshot that is 400px wide and 200px tall.

 **Note**: _This works for HTML snippets only.
-Full HTML pages will not automatically crop._
+Full HTML pages (has `<html>` and `<body>` tags) will not automatically crop._

 <div class="code-example" markdown="1">
 <div class="hcti-container">